 Surely, synthetic extensions that are a bit pricier must mean the quality is a lot better, right?
 Maybe you’re getting something close to human hair even?
 Sadly, you would be wrong.
 Synthetic hair can cost as much as real hair unless you buy from “premium” brands that hike up the price.

 Remy Human Extensions Cost

-Remy extensions are usually a bit pricier than others, but that is due to the complicated manufacturing process that ensures highest quality.
-As with all other products, high-quality and high price go hand in hand.
+Remy extensions are usually a bit pricier than others, but that is due to the complicated manufacturing process that ensures the highest quality.
+As with all other products, high-quality and high prices go hand in hand.
 But if you consider how long Remy extensions last, the price ends up being affordable.

 For example, AiryHair’s extensions (that are made of 100% real Remy human hair) start only at around $20.
 Why so cheap?
 These are manufacturer prices, with special subsidies from the government and without any third-party profits.
 So, the main advantage that synthetic hair has had is price, which is no longer the case.

 The average price of synthetic hair extensions is $25 for a 20-inch weft while Remy hair extensions will net you around $50 to $75 for the same weight.

 Although synthetic strands might be cheaper, you would have to buy new ones more frequently.
 In the end, you will pay a lot of money for extensions that are of far inferior quality.
 That’s why we always recommend that you invest in Remy hair, it pays off in the long run.